 Rare and fragile materials often cannot withstand use on specialized equipment, and rare materials cannot be removed from the library.
 Users should arrange access to these materials by contacting Archives and Special Collection.

 The library owns a large collection of media in a variety of formats.
-Many of our videorecordings contain closed captions and audio recordings, such as those found in our oral history collections, have accompanying transcripts.
+Many of our videorecordings contain closed captions; and audio recordings, such as those found in our oral history collections, have accompanying transcripts.
 If you need assistance with media materials please ask at the Information Center, a tech support staff or a circulation supervisor will work with you to provide alternative formats of audio-visual materials on an as-needed basis.

 Faculty are committed to making course-related audio-visual materials accessible to students with disabilities by arranging for closed captioning, decoding or interpretive services.
 Please let your professor know if this will affect you.
-Research and Instruction Librarians the Mansfield Library are happy to assist faculty with locating captioned or transcribed copies of audio-visual materials for use in their classes.
+Reference and Instruction Librarians the Mansfield Library are happy to assist faculty with locating captioned or transcribed copies of audio-visual materials for use in their classes.

 Wheelchair accessible workstations and workstations with reading and speech recognition software are available on Levels 2 & 3; and on the main floor at Missoula College.